• Skip to primary navigation

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-Do you love Liquid Stevia Drops but don't love the price?
-Here's how to make your own Homemade Liquid Stevia and save loads of money.
+Do you love Liquid Stevia Drops but don’t love the price?
+Here’s how to make your own Homemade Liquid Stevia and save loads of money, PLUS you can make lots of delicious flavors using this method.

 Homemade Liquid Stevia Drops with a cup of coffee

-I've been using stevia for a long time now--ever since I knew that I had candida.
-I personally think that stevia is one of the most safe "alternative" sweeteners and I think you can grow to like it even if you didn't when you first tried it.
+I’ve been using stevia for a long time now–ever since I knew that I had candida.
+I personally think that stevia is one of the safest “alternative” sweeteners and I think you can grow to like it even if you didn’t when you first tried it.

 I know it can be hard to know how to use it, but here's a guide to help you use stevia get you inspired.